github/training-kit/paths/git-trouble/fc-manycommits.md

 sidebar:
   nav: "advanced"
 main-content: |
-  While working on your project, you might have made commits for every little change you made along the way and created a commit history that looks more like an avalanche of information as opposed to a succinct list of the changes you made to the branch.
+  While working on your project, you might have made commits for every little change and created a commit history that looks more like an avalanche of information as opposed to a succinct list of the changes.

-  When it comes to gitting (HA!) out of troublesome situations, you might have a handful of tools at your disposal to make everything right.

   Keep in mind, all exercises expect you to have run the script to create files using the scripts found on the [Set Up Your Environment](/on-demand/git-trouble/01) page.
 pushed: |